Light entertainment

-Light entertainment encompasses a broad range of television and radio programming that includes comedies, variety shows, game shows, quiz shows and the like.
+"Light entertainment" is a term used in the UK to refer to a broad range of television and radio programming that includes comedies, variety shows, game shows, quiz shows and the like.

 In the UK

-In the early days of the BBC, virtually all broadcast entertainment would be considered light by today's standards, as great pains were taken not to offend audiences—which is not to say that they always succeeded in this.
+In the early days of the BBC, virtually all broadcast entertainment would be considered light by today's standards, as great pains were taken not to offend audiences.

 Singers, magicians and comedians were drafted from the music hall circuit to fill the schedules.
 Stage acts were transferred directly to screen; in the case of productions such as Sunday Night at the London Palladium, the broadcasts actually came from large theatres.
 Many future household names, including The Beatles, were given their first public airings during these programmes, which attempted to cater for varying tastes through staging variety acts.
 Bruce Forsyth was one of several hosts for the show.
 He went on himself to present the studio-based Generation Game, which remains a landmark in the light entertainment genre.
 The Generation Game revolved around the now-common television standby of getting members of the public to provide the entertainment themselves by doing silly things for prizes.
 The show's format was somewhere between the old variety programmes and the increasingly ubiquitous quiz shows and it and its descendants still appear in the television schedules.